-- possibly lead to the observation of bias profiles, such as in the case of the dopamine $D_2$ receptor (Klein Herenbrink et al., 2016). - 3.
-Most GPCRs signal from the plasma membrane, where they gather in separate compartments rich in G proteins (Huang et al., 1997) and interact with other partners (Hur and Kim, 2002).
-Nevertheless, increasing evidence suggests that GPCRs also signal after internalization (Calebiro et al., 2010; Vilardaga et al., 2014; Eichel and von Zastrow, 2018) and from subcellular sites, including the endoplasmic reticulum, Golgi apparatus, and nucleus (Rebois et al., 2006; Boivin et al., 2008; Godbole et al., 2017).
-These internalized receptors could activate signaling pathways distinct from those activated by the same receptors at the cell surface. - 4.
-Different cellular contexts contain different sets of proteins that may directly or indirectly interact with the GPCR and hence alter its signaling.
-Therefore, the signaling pattern of one GPCR can strongly vary between cell types.
-For instance, although class A GPCRs can function as monomers (Whorton et al., 2007), they can also form and function as homo- and hetero-oligomers, which might result in altered signaling properties compared with those of the individual monomers (Jordan and Devi, 1999; Ferré et al., 2014).
+- (i) Different ligands can induce a variety of conformational changes in a receptor, and therefore adopt several conformations (Kim et al., 2013, Manglik et al., 2015, Masureel et al., 2018).
+These conformations could preferentially activate different pathways, which is known as biased agonism (Vaidehi and Kenakin, 2010; Lane et al., 2017). - (ii) GPCR activation is also influenced by the kinetics of both ligand binding and receptor signalling, which can possibly lead to the observation of bias profiles, such as in the case of the dopamine D_2 receptor (Klein Herenbrink et al., 2016). - (iii) Most GPCRs signal from the plasma membrane, where they gather in separate compartments rich in G proteins (Haung et al., 1997) and interact with other partners (Hur and Kim, 2002).
+Nevertheless, increasing evidence suggests that GPCRs also signal after internalisation (Calebiro et al., 2010; Vilardaga et al., 2014; Eichel and von Zastrow, 2018) and from subcellular sites, including the endoplasmic reticulum, Golgi apparatus and nucleus (Boivin et al., 2008; Godbole et al., 2017; Rebois et al., 2006).
+These internalised receptors could activate distinct signalling pathways to those activated by the same receptors at the cell surface. - (iv) Different cellular contexts contain different sets of proteins that may directly or indirectly interact with the GPCR and hence alter its signalling.
+Therefore, the signalling pattern of one GPCR can strongly vary between cell types.
+For instance, although class A GPCRs can function as monomers (Whorton et al., 2007), they can also form and function as homo- and hetero-oligomers, which might result in altered signalling properties compared to those of the individual monomers (Jordan and Devi, 1999; Ferré et al., 2014).
 In this respect, the existence of membrane compartments can facilitate the interaction between different partners and result in a variety of cellular outcomes.

-Is this complexity in signaling also applicable to the GPCRs' CXC chemokine receptor 4 (CXCR4) and atypical chemokine receptor 3 (ACKR3)?
-Both receptors bind the same chemokine, CXC motif ligand 12 (CXCL12), but interestingly their signaling outcomes are different (Busillo and Benovic, 2007; Rajagopal et al., 2010).
+Is this complexity in signalling also applicable to the GPCRs CXC chemokine receptor 4 (CXCR4) and atypical chemokine receptor 3 (ACKR3)?
+Both receptors bind the same chemokine, CXC motif ligand 12 (CXCL12), but interestingly their signalling outcomes are different (Busillo and Benovic, 2007; Rajagopal et al., 2010).
 In addition, ACKR3 also binds CXCL11, although with lower affinity (Burns et al., 2006).
-Under physiologic conditions, CXCR4 is involved in vascularization (Tachibana et al., 1998), neurogenesis (Cui et al., 2013), angiogenesis (Salcedo and Oppenheim, 2003) and homing of immune cells in the bone marrow (Sugiyama et al., 2006), while ACKR3 has a role in the development of the central nervous system (Wang et al., 2011), angiogenesis (Zhang et al., 2017), neurogenesis (Kremer et al., 2016), and cardiogenesis (Ceholski et al., 2017).
+Under physiological conditions, CXCR4 is involved in vascularisation (Tachibana et al., 1998), neurogenesis (Cui et al., 2013), angiogenesis (Salcedo and Oppenheim, 2003) and homing of immune cells in the bone marrow (Sugiyama et al., 2006), while ACKR3 has a role in the development of the central nervous system (Wang et al., 2011), angiogenesis (Zhang et al., 2017), neurogenesis (Kremer et al., 2016) and cardiogenesis (Ceholski et al., 2017).